VividerAphid/leagueoflogi/README.md

-# leagueoflogi
+# League of Logi
-A terrible mashup of foxhole and league of legends
+A terrible mashup of Foxhole and League of Legends